 WEIGHT: 156 lbs.

-Clifton didn’t much attend Visionary Church of God and though he professed to believe in an almighty creator, he never felt an especially powerful urge to partake in any of the ritual that usually signified such a belief.
+Clifton didn’t much attend Visionary Church of God, and though he professed to believe in an almighty creator, he never felt an especially powerful urge to partake in any of the ritual that usually signified such a belief.
 Bonnie however was devout and did her best to instill her beliefs in Zipporah.
 At every opportunity she would take her to the community center in the northern section of Co-op where the attendees of VCG congregated, and it was during one of the Tuesday night prayer meetings that Zipporah felt the conviction and stirring in her own heart, mind and soul to commit her life to the teachings of Jesus Christ.
 She was 12 at the time and throughout her teenage years she developed a strong connection to God and became a dedicated volunteer and contributor to VCG.

 After graduating from High School, Zipporah left the Bronx to attend college in Atlanta at Emory University.
 She had been a top track athlete in high school, but had no intention of running in college.
 However, when the athletic director found out about her, he began recruiting her.
-Zipporah liked the idea that the athletic program was serious and competitive but not overly time-consuming due to the fact that it was a division 3 school (i.e. no athletic scholarships).
+Zipporah liked the idea that the athletic program was serious and competitive but not overly time-consuming due to the fact that it was a Division 3 school (i.e. no athletic scholarships).
 She joined Courtney Wallace, Jessica Lowery and Swinn Searlesbay on the 4x1 team, and from the very beginning it was magic.
-They broke every Division 3 record during their first year together and in the subsequent seasons broke every Division 1 and 2 record as well.
+They broke every Division 3 record during their first year together, and in the subsequent seasons broke every Division 1 and 2 records as well.
 Within 3 years they were preparing to compete for a chance to represent the US in the Olympics.

 But during what would have been their final race together before the Olympic trials, Zipporah and her teammates were suddenly transported away to a strange alternate realm called the 5th Oblivion.
 There they met two powerful goddesses, Sedah and Nevaeh.